Making Concurrency Functional: Enrichment

-The assignment in {\bf (2)} describes how the internal state is transformed in moving from $x$ to $x'$ under interaction via events $x'\setdif x$.
-In the probabilistic and quantum cases, observation is contextual, reflected in the presence of a {\em drop condition}, a form of inclusion-exclusion principle~\cite{probstrats,popl19}; it requires $\mathcal M$ be enriched over, at least, cancellative commutative monoids.
-Then, the assignment in {\bf (2)} is {\em oblivious}, \ie~$\Q(x\subseteq^- x')$ is always an isomorphism in $\mathcal M$, expressing that the input from $x'\setdif x$ is adjoined to the internal state.
+In the quantum and probabilistic cases, observation is contextual, reflected in the presence of an extra {\em drop condition}, a form of inclusion-exclusion principle~\cite{probstrats,popl19}; it requires $\mathcal M$ be enriched over, at least, cancellative commutative monoids.

-Events, their positions, dependencies and polarities, orchestrate the functional dependency and dynamic linkage in composing enriched strategies.
+Moves, their positions, dependencies and polarities, orchestrate the functional dependency and dynamic linkage in composing enriched strategies.
+Consider an enriched strategy $\sig:S\to A^\perp\vvbar B$.
+In the enrichment the interval $x\subseteq x'$ of $S$ is assigned a parameterised map $\Q(x\subseteq^- x')$ pictured below, in which the input parameters $P_A\otimes P_B$ and output parameters $Q_A\otimes Q_B$ have been factored into those over $A$ and those over $B$:

-Enrichments achieved in this way transfer automatically to subcategories, and the functional cases we have considered, without needing extra demands on the category $\mathcal M$.